San Francisco is a delicious city in both the food possibilities and also with things to see and do. The choices are endless!

 I know that I have high standards when it comes to certain food, and it’s not that I’m picky, it’s just that I’ve been very fortunate to have tasted “the best of the best” of so many cuisines, that the bar has been set very high.

-I’ve eaten mouth-watering pastries in Paris, authentic apple strudel in Germany, and the tastiest Weiner Schnitzel in Austria.
-Chocolate in Switzerland is the best, homemade pasta in Italy is heaven on earth, and trying fresh swordfish in Sicily was phenomenal.
+I’ve eaten mouth-watering pastries in Paris, authentic apple strudel in Germany, and the tastiest weiner schnitzel in Austria.
+Chocolate in Switzerland is the best, homemade pasta in Italy is heaven on earth, and trying fresh swordfish and arancini in Sicily was phenomenal.

-To me, a food snob isn’t a person who enjoys and knows good food, it’s someone who refuses to eat at some place that’s less than 5 stars or a Michelin star restaurant.
+To me, a food snob isn’t a person who enjoys and knows good food, it’s someone who refuses to eat at some place that’s less than a high end, 5 star establishment, or a Michelin star restaurant.
 What do you think a food snob is?

 So, without further ado, here’s my take on the things we did in and around San Francisco.
 I hope it is both helpful and enjoyable and I’d love to hear what you think.